GRV96/repr_rw/README.md

 Function `read_reprs` reads text files that contain the representation of Python objetcs in order to recreate those objects.
 Each line must be an object representation.
-Empty lines are ignored however.
+Empty lines are ignored.

 Consult the functions' documentation and the demo in the code repository for the complete information.